MevinRamjeet/Hybrid-resume-screening-pipeline/README.md

 The system will flag missing required fields and mark the application as incomplete.

 ### Can I change what gets checked?
 Yes!
-You can customize all screening criteria by editing the rules file (see Customization section).
+You can now edit rules through the web interface or by editing `config/rules.json`.
+See the [Rules Editing Guide](docs/RULES_EDITING_GUIDE.md) for details.

 ### Is the AI evaluation accurate?
 The AI provides assessments based on the content quality.
 Final hiring decisions should always involve human review.